-This section identifies job titles responsible for implementing, overseeing and monitoring the Generic Operational Storm Water Pollution Prevention Plan for the Nassau County Police Department Facilities (Generic Operational Plan for NCPD), particularly the pollution prevention measures (a.k.a. best management practices or "BMPs") listed in Section 5.0.
+This section identifies job titles responsible for implementing, overseeing and monitoring the Generic Operational Storm Water Pollution Prevention Plan for Department of Parks, Recreation and Museums facilities (Generic Operational Plan for DPRM facilities), particularly the pollution prevention measures (Best Management Practices or "BMPs") listed in Section 5.0.
 Also described below is the process for making plan revisions and updates.